-Dr. Neil Floch, Dr. Craig Floch, and Dr. Abe Fridman are the Bariatric Surgeons of Fairfield County Bariatrics and Surgical Specialists, P.C.
+Dr. Neil Floch, Dr. Craig Floch, Dr. Abe Fridman, and Dr. Peter Ingraldi are the Bariatric Surgeons of Fairfield County Bariatrics and Surgical Specialists, P.C.
 They participate at Norwalk Hospital in Norwalk, St. Vincent's Medical Center in Bridgeport and Griffin Hospital in Derby Connecticut which are Accredited Comprehensive Bariatric Centers for the American Society of Metabolic and Bariatric Surgery as well as the American College of Surgeons.

 Norwalk Hospital has been, what was then known as a Center of Excellence, since 2006 and has now been reaccredited and maintains the certification of an MBSAQIP Accredited Comprehensive Center.
 Dr. Neil Floch is the Director of Metabolic and Bariatric Surgery at Norwalk Hospital.

 St. Vincent's Medical Center has been, what was then known as a Center of Excellence, since 2006 and has now been reaccredited and maintains the certification of an MBSAQIP Accredited Comprehensive Center.
 Dr. Craig Floch is the Director of Bariatric Surgery at St. Vincent's Medical Center.

 Griffin Hospital received its accreditation as an MBSAQIP Accredited Comprehensive Center this year.